Chitrangada has nutrition in mind when cooking for her family. Making tasty nutritious food is a skill she has perfected over the years.

 Questions & Answers

-I had soaked the chana for making the sprouts but it resulted in bad smell and became sticky.
+Question: I soaked the Chana for making the sprouts but it resulted in a bad smell and became sticky.
 What did I do wrong?

-Maybe you had soaked the Chana more than the required time.
-Once the Chana or other pulses absorb the water and swell, you should sieve the water away.
+Answer: Maybe you had soaked the Chana, more than the required time.
+Once the Chana or the other pulses absorb the water and swell, you should sieve the water away.
 If the water remains longer than that time, it might give a bad smell and become sticky.

 If kept at room temperature, the sprouts may turn black, although I haven’t seen this happening because I store them in the refrigerator after the sprouts have grown.
 Turning black may not be unhealthy, but the taste may not be as good as fresh.